-Businesses that promote and enhance pedestrian activity and the street environment are welcome to use on-street parking space.
-Examples include food trucks and other street vendors.
+Businesses that promote and enhance pedestrian activity and the street environment are welcome to use on-street parking space where feasible.
+Examples include patio spaces, food trucks and other street vendors.
 Appropriate permits must be obtained prior to conducting on-street business activities, and forgone parking revenues may be a consideration.
-Business activities that do not transact directly with walk-up customers within the on-street space should seek alternate locations to conduct business (e.g. building loading docks) should they require additional time beyond maximum parking time limits.
+Business activities that do not transact directly with walk-up customers within the on-street space should seek alternate locations to conduct business (e.g.: building loading docks) should they require additional time beyond maximum parking time limits.
 Examples include delivery services, repair services and mobile shredding services.